alchemistry/alchemlyb/docs/miscellaneous/logging.rst

     from loguru import logger
     logger.add("file_{time}.log")

-See for `configured to log to a file <https://loguru.readthedocs.io/en/stable/overview.html#easier-file-logging-with-rotation-retention-compression>`_ for more explanation.
+See `configure to log to a file <https://loguru.readthedocs.io/en/stable/overview.html#easier-file-logging-with-rotation-retention-compression>`_ for more explanation.